Pattern statistics in faro words and permutations: Introduction and notations

 A path $P$ avoids a pattern $X$ if and only if $P$ does not contain $X$ as a sequence of consecutive steps (see for instance \cite{deu,mansour}).
 Note that other pattern definitions exist in the literature where steps are not necessarily consecutive~\cite{Bach}.
 We also need some notations similar to Kleene star and plus symbols of formal language theory.
-For a pattern $X$, an occurrence of the pattern $X^+$ in a path $P$ is a maximal sequence of consecutive repetitions of $X$, which is also denoted $X^k$ for some $k\geq 1$.
-More generally, for two possibly empty patterns $Y$ and $Z$, the pattern $YX^+Z$ corresponds to a pattern of the form $YX^kZ$ obtained by concatenation of $Y$, $X^k$ and $Z$ for $k\geq 1$.
-Similarly, for any not simultaneously empty patterns $Y$ and $Z$, an occurrence of $YX^*Z$ corresponds to an occurrence $YX^k Z$ with $k \ge 0$.
+For a nonempty pattern $X$, an occurrence of the pattern $X^+$ in a path $P$ is a maximal sequence of consecutive repetitions of $X$, i.e. a maximal subword of the form $X^k$ for $k\geq 1$.
+The pattern $X^*$ will be either an empty pattern or a pattern $X^+$.
+More generally, for two possibly empty patterns $Y$ and $Z$ such that $Y$ does not end with $X$ and $Z$ does not start with $X$, the pattern $YX^+Z$ (resp. $YX^*Z$) corresponds to an occurrence obtained by concatenation of $Y$, $X^+$ and $Z$ (resp. $Y$, $X^*$ and $Z$).
 For instance, the path $FUDUDFFUDF$ contains two occurrences of the pattern $F(UD)^+F$ and three occurrences of $F(UD)^*F$.